A robust, scalable K-statistic for quantifying immune cell clustering in spatial proteomics data: Introduction

 One approach to addressing inhomogeneity in point pattern data is to use an inhomogeneous adaptation of Ripley's $K$ function, introduced by \citet{baddeley2000non}.
 This method corrects for inhomogeneity by applying differential weights to the $K$ function at each point, based on the local density of points in the neighborhood of that point.
 However, because both the weights and the $K$ function are estimated from the same point pattern (represented by the red dots in Figure \ref{fig:patchy_images}, with the gray background cells ignored), this metric may introduce bias \citep{shaw2021globally}.

 An alternative method for addressing inhomogeneity is to leverage the background cells in each sample to estimate an empirical null value of $K_0(r)$.
 Specifically, an empirical $K_0(r)$ can be estimated by permuting the labels of the immune cells and background cells to generate a null distribution of the $K$ function \citep{wilson2022tumor}.
 The degree of clustering statistic, $\tilde{K}_s(r)$, is then adjusted by subtracting this empirical $K_0(r)$ from the observed $\hat{K}_s(r)$ rather than using the theoretical value under homogeneity of $K_0(r) = \pi r^2$.
 While this permutation approach is appealing because it leverages information from surrounding tissue to address the inhomogeneity, its effectiveness in detecting clustering in spatial proteomics data has not been thoroughly evaluated.
 Furthermore, it becomes computationally inefficient when the number of cells per sample is large.
 Monte Carlo procedures with a smaller number of randomly chosen permutations can be employed to approximate the permutation distribution, but this approach inherently introduces sampling errors.
-Our motivating dataset has 128 samples with an average over 10,000 cells per sample, and both the number of cells per sample and number of samples in future studies are likely to grow dramatically as this technology becomes cheaper and more widely available.
-As such, in practice it is impractical to perform permutations to obtain the empirical null for large datasets like ours.
+Our dataset includes 128 samples, each with over 10,000 cells on average.
+As spatial proteomics becomes more affordable and widely adopted, both the number of samples and cells per sample are expected to increase substantially.
+Consequently, relying on permutations to estimate the empirical null is becoming increasingly impractical in practice.